Expats Talk about Health Insurance and Healthcare in Buenos Aires, Argentina

 Are healthcare and health insurance expensive in Buenos Aires?

 "We have had wonderful experience with the private healthcare in Buenos Aires.
 My husband had a tumor and was seen right away - within hours.
 We have international health insurance which means we can choose to go to ANY PRIVATE HOSPITAL WE CHOOSE.
 The coverage is very comprehensive and affordable for us.
-If you need info, please contact me," mentioned one expat in Buenos Aires.
+If you need info, please contact me," said one expat living in Buenos Aires.

 Get Quote